 by Dr. Tina Marcantel

 Proper nutrition is the key to good health.
-Dr. Tina Marcantel is a naturopathic physician practicing in Gilbert, Arizona, and serving Mesa, Chandler, Tempe, and the greater Phoenix area.
+Dr. Tina Marcantel is a naturopathic physician practicing in Gold Canyon, Arizona, and serving Gilbert, Mesa, Chandler, Tempe, and the greater Phoenix area.

 Just as a cut on the surface of your skin will heal itself, the rest of your body–from the cellular level to vital organs–is also designed for self-healing.
 Healing is a normal biological process programmed into your DNA.
 This self-healing occurs when you give your body the raw materials it needs to live, prosper, and heal.